 The Conference Report serves as a vehicle for communicating conference-related information to conference participants.
-The frequency of publication may change from vear to vear.
+The frequency of publication may change from year to year.
 The schedule for each year is provided to conference participants ahead of time.
-It has historically been distributed in November and March of each vear and follows the same development and approval process by the board as that used for NAWS News.
+It has historically been distributed in November and March of each year and follows the same development and approval process by the board as that used for NAWS News.